How to Adapt Fast to a Work From Home Setup

-Stay healthy.
 A work from home setup is a perfect opportunity to do occasional stretching throughout the day.
 This is also a good time to level up your food choices because home-cooked food becomes more readily available.
-Don’t forget to take short breaks, including possible nap times which can restore alertness and improve information retention.
+Don’t forget to take short breaks, including possible nap times, which can restore alertness and improve information retention.

 Finally, embrace your circumstances and maintain a positive outlook.
+Canada alone lost more than a million jobs due to the coronavirus pandemic.
 With a work from home setup, you can continue your career as you support your family and the economy.